 The utility inherits a Privacy Control associated with the Electric Vehicle’s ID (EVID) from the vehicle manufacturer’s privacy policies.

-The utility inherits the consumer’s Operational Privacy Control Requirements, expressed as privacy preferences, via a link with the customer communications portal when she plugs her EV into friend Rick’s charging station.
+The utility inherits the customer’s Operational Privacy Control Requirements, expressed as privacy preferences, via a link with the customer communications portal when she plugs her EV into friend Rick’s charging station.

 The utility must apply Jane’s privacy preferences to the current transaction.
 The Utility accesses Jane’s privacy preferences and learns that Jane does not want her association with Rick exported to the Utility’s third party partners.
-Even though Rick’s privacy settings differ around his PI, Jane’s non-consent to the association being transmitted out of the Utility’s privacy Domain is sufficient to prevent commutative association.
-Thus if Rick were to charge his car’s batteries at Jane’s, the association between them would also not be shared with third parties.
+Even though Rick’s privacy settings differ regarding his own PI, Jane’s non-consent to the association being transmitted out of the Utility’s privacy Domain is sufficient to prevent commutative association.
+Similarly, if Rick were to charge his car’s batteries at Jane’s, the association between them would also not be shared with third parties.

 Specify Internal Privacy Controls